3 Best Hiking Trails in Richmond, CA

 5755 McBryde Avenue,

-Wildcat Canyon Regional Park features picnic areas for large and small groups, a wonderful play area for children, and access to Wildcat Creek.
-Wildcat Canyon Regional Park is located in a 2,789-acre East Bay Regional area.
-This private park with ferry boats and a trolley brings families from East Bay towns and even San Francisco.
-The park has Extensive stonework, including stone walls, stone light standards, and a beautiful stone arch bridge across Wildcat Creek.
-Wildcat Canyon Regional Park has 25 miles of trails (mostly fire roads).
-The park offers greenery views with fruit trees, palm trees, and the foundation to ensure their guests get plenty of fresh, wholesome, nourishing food.
-The panoramic view of the Bay Area along the hill includes the Golden Gate Bridge, Alcatraz, and the Bay Bridge.
-There are clean toilets available.
+Wildcat Canyon Regional Park covers over 2,789 acres and features picnic areas for large and small groups, a wonderful play area for children, and access to Wildcat Creek.
+This trail with ferry boats and a trolley brings families from East Bay towns and even San Francisco.
+The trail has extensive stonework, including stone walls, stone light standards, and a beautiful stone arch bridge across Wildcat Creek.
+The hiking trail also includes greenery views with fruit trees, palm trees, and the foundation to ensure their guests get plenty of fresh, wholesome, nourishing food.
+Wildcat Canyon Regional Park also ensures barbecue grills, picnic tables, public restrooms, kid-friendly hikes, wheelchair accessibility, and designated pet-friendly areas for the convenience of the visitors.

 Reviews | Play Video | Write a Review